VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+system/mfdaq.m.md

   The objects do not have to be the same handle or have the same space in memory.
   Otherwise, returns 0.

-Help for ndi.daq.system.mfdaq/eq is inherited from superclass NDI.DAQ.SYSTEM
+Help for ndi.daq.system.mfdaq/eq is inherited from superclass ndi.daq.system
 ```

 ---